skygrid/schedulers/README.md

 1) some tasks were just ended;
 2) there is a new task arrived, it’s necessary to compute them and there is free resources available.

+The workers capacity almost always correlate with task’s requested characteristics.
+So, any task is assumed to fit any worker.
+It is assumed that workers are coming to scheduler through equal time periods.
+And if a certain task hasn’t matched with arrived worker than the task could fit a another worker, that will come with time

+***

 Library consists of two general parts: the **protobuf library messages description** and the **implemented Go library**